natemcmaster - McMaster.NETCore.Plugins 1.2.0

 Reflection

 Sometimes you may want to use a plugin along with reflection APIs such as Type.GetType(string typeName) or Assembly.Load(string assemblyString).
 Depending on where these APIs are used, they might fail to load the assemblies in your plugin.
-In .NET Core 3+, there is an API which you can use to set the ambient context which .NET's reflection APIs will use to load the correct assemblies from your plugin.
+There is an API which you can use to set the ambient context which .NET's reflection APIs will use to load the correct assemblies from your plugin.

 Example: